-- Assistant Professor of Criminal Justice
+- Assistant Professor of Criminal Justice and Law

 - Bachelor of Science in Criminal Justice, University of Houston